Writers recall their initiation to Japanese literature via Donald Keene | The Japan Times

 Yet Keene’s exploration of Japanese was of an unfathomable depth.
 It is impossible to imagine the study of Japanese literature without Donald Keene, and if you have read Japanese literature in English, chances are you have met Keene’s heart.

-I carried his “Modern Japanese Literature” anthology in a backpack when I left Japan after my first three years here — dipping into it on a ferry to Shanghai, on trains through China, Mongolia, the Soviet Union and Europe on the way back to the United States.
+I carried his ‘Modern Japanese Literature’ anthology in a backpack when I left Japan after my first three years here — dipping into it on a ferry to Shanghai, on trains through China, Mongolia, the Soviet Union and Europe on the way back to the U.S.

 He was essential reading for anyone interested in Japanese literature.
 And the more you read about Japanese literature through his scholarship, or the more you read the literature through his translations, the more intriguing it all became, like some enchanted forest that one steps into and never leaves again: Your life has changed.